mattumland/memento/README.md

 # MEMENTO

 Memento was created as a take-home project over 3 days.
 The goal was to build a collections management page for an app for users to track precious objects.
+The project assignemt was delieverd via a mock jira ticket.

-##### Ticket Description
+#### Ticket Description
 I’d like to be able to have a collection overview and help manage my memento collections.

-##### Acceptance Criteria
+#### Acceptance Criteria
 - [x] Build matches the provided design
 - [x] The header shows the Memento logo, profile icon, and account settings icon
 - [x] The profile/account settings icons are a sticky action bar on smaller screens